icon-project/icon-sdk-java/quickstart/README.md

 }
 ```

-Generate transaction using the values above.
+Create a transaction using the values above.

 ```java
 // networkId of node 1:mainnet, 2~:etc